Welcome to STEM

 Welcome to STEM at Cardinal Newman Catholic School.
 Science, technology, engineering and mathematics work together in real life applications to solve problems.
 For example, in reducing the effect of climate change on growing crops or to make a camera so small you can swallow it and a doctor can see a problem with your digestive system.

-Miss Holyman, Lead Teacher of Science and STEM is heading up many activities aimed at linking STEM to the curriculum and beyond.
-She said: ”We hope to use STEM activities to ignite curiosity and encourage problem solving where skills from different subjects in a creative way.
+Mr Underwood, Lead Teacher for STEM is heading up many activities aimed at linking STEM to the curriculum and beyond.
+He said: ”We hope to use STEM activities to ignite curiosity and encourage problem solving where skills from different subjects are utilised in a creative way.
 In doing so, we hope to share our passion for our subject and enthusiastically help our learners engage into successfully perusing their STEM qualifications and hopefully a career in this field. “

 STEM in lessons